msouth/restful_sketches/README.md

-At the end of this interaction, the command line redirect target "bob.jpg" holds the requested thumbnail (in the default 100x100 size, and in jpeg format because the source was).
+At the end of this interaction, the command line redirect target "bob.jpg" holds the requested thumbnail (in the default 100x100 size, and in jpeg format, because the source was a jpeg).
 But the url in the Location: header can be used to access that file from now on.

-It is also possible to request, for example, http://localhost:3000/thumb/7/100x100.png to get a png version or http://localhost:3000/thumb/7/300x300.jpg to get a larger jpeg.
+From this point forward, it is also possible to request, for example, http://localhost:3000/thumb/7/100x100.png to get a png version or http://localhost:3000/thumb/7/300x300.jpg to get a larger jpeg.

-'size' and 'ext' parameters may also be put into the query string (or post data) in /generate/thumb calls if the client wishes to override the default settings.
+'size' and 'ext' parameters may also be put into the query string (or post data) in /generate/thumb calls if the client wishes to override the default settings mentioned above.

+Unimplemented features:  A PUT that would allow a client to override a thumbnail directly if there were some sort of issue that needed to be corrected.
+A DELETE to remove a cached file and force it to be re-created.
+(For that matter, just a query string parameter could say 'force_recreate" or something would also work).

+See Makefile.PL for required modules, some of which will require libraries or binaries (e.g. Image Magick).